Warging and Skinchanging Unravelled

-- Thistle’s association with the thing in the night evokes the Others, shadowbinding and the theme of madness.
+- Thistle’s association with the thing in the night evokes the Others and shadowbinding.

 This analysis is by no means complete – in fact, it’s only the tip of the ice-berg.
 Varamyr’s chapter offers a great deal more on the subject of warging and skinchanging including hidden references to the role of the Children of the Forest, the Boltons and the Starks in respect of their special powers and connection to the Others.
 Still working!